As part of my ongoing ‘How To’ series, for this section we will be looking at how you go about placing an accumulator bet with bet365.

 Making a selection is really simple, thanks to the super user-friendly interface that bet365 are currently rocking.

-You can use the left hand side panel to select the sport you want to bet on, before then being able to choose from a breakdown of leagues, tournaments, competitions or just stand alone matches.
+I use the left hand side panel to select the sport I want to bet on, before then being able to choose from a breakdown of leagues, tournaments, competitions or just stand alone matches.
 This will vary from sport to sport, but just taking football (soccer) as our example, we can see that there is a plethora of options to choose from.

 After then going into the competition you are looking for, a list of matches will be on offer with the results market initially shown.
 Next to each selection you will be able to choose additional markets for you to customise even further.